KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interprocess.md

 1. give a list of all *my* processes (`ps` = process status)
 2. only filter the lines that contain the word *xeyes* (`grep` stands for Global Regular Expression Print)
 3. filter only the first line (`head`)
+4. squash all spaces `ps` produces together to better prepare for step 5:
-4. split the input on a space (" ") and report only the third field (which is the process ID)
+5. split the input on a space (`" "`) and report only the third field (which is the process ID)

 {{% task %}}
 Let's try something similar for yourselves: